GabrielSlima/blog/articles/clean-code-error-handling.md

     </p>
     <h4>Wrapping third-party APIs</h4>
     <p>
         Wrapping APIs that are provided by other companies is a good practice.
-This prevents our code from
+This prevents our code from:
         <ul>
             <li>Having dependences upon specific API's.
 Maybe, in the future, you want to change the API's version or even change the API being used.
 Well, it's going to be harder if the APIs are being used in different places on your code.</li>
             <li>Having depedences upon third-parties companies's desing.</li>